Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Results and Discussion

-\textit{\textbf{Results and Discussion.---}} In Fig.~\ref{fig: diffusion models}, we compare the H.E.S.S. $e^+e^-$ flux (dark blue)~\cite{HESS:2024etj} with the $e^+e^-$ spectrum of our generic pulsar model at an age of 500~kyr and distance of 150~pc.
+In Fig.~\ref{fig: diffusion models}, we compare the H.E.S.S. $e^+e^-$ flux (dark blue)~\cite{HESS:2024etj} with our generic pulsar model at an age of 500~kyr and distance of 150~pc.
 The standard one-zone model (violet) has a high-energy flux that significantly exceeds the H.E.S.S. data.
-In comparison, the dark (light) green spectrum represents a two-zone diffusion model where diffusion is suppressed by a factor of 100 (250) in a 50~pc region around the pulsar.
-These models produce TeV $e^+e^-$ fluxes consistent with the data.
+In comparison, the dark (light) green spectrum represents two-zone diffusion models where diffusion is suppressed by a factor of 100 (250) in a 50~pc region around the pulsar.
+These models have TeV $e^+e^-$ fluxes consistent with data.

-Figure~\ref{fig: pulsars vs HESS} compares pulsars of different ages and distances to the H.E.S.S. $e^+e^-$ data for our three diffusion models: the one-zone model (top panel), the two-zone model with $r_0 = 50$~pc and $D_s = 100$ (middle) and $r_0 = 50$~pc and $D_s = 250$ (bottom).
-Violet dots represent pulsars in the ATNF catalogue~\cite{Manchester:2004bp, ATNF_website}, while Vela, Monogem and Geminga are shown with yellow, orange and dark orange dots, respectively.
-Pulsars in dark green regions have $e^+e^-$ fluxes that would \emph{individually} overproduce the H.E.S.S. data.
-Medium green regions represent pulsars which individually account for more than 50\% of the flux in a single H.E.S.S. energy bin.
-Light green regions correspond to pulsars whose spectra fall below the H.E.S.S. data.
-In the one-zone model, $\sim 20$ known pulsars overproduce the H.E.S.S. data.
-The number reduces to 11 in the two-zone model with a $D_s = 100$ suppression, while in the case of $D_s$~=~250 only three sources exceed the H.E.S.S. flux.
-We note that even this model does not saturate the potential for diffusion to be severely restricted near pulsars, as many pulsar wind nebulae as well as TeV halos like Geminga show evidence for diffusion to be inhibited by a factor of 1000 or more~\cite{DiMauro:2019hwn, 2024ApJ...974..246A}.
+Figure~\ref{fig: pulsars vs HESS} compares pulsars of different ages and distances against H.E.S.S. $e^+e^-$ data for three diffusion models: the one-zone model (top panel), the two-zone model with $r_0 = 50$~pc and $D_s = 100$ (middle) and $r_0 = 50$~pc and $D_s = 250$ (bottom).
+Violet dots represent ATNF pulsars~\cite{Manchester:2004bp, ATNF_website}, while Vela, Monogem and Geminga are shown in yellow, orange and dark orange, respectively.
+Pulsars in dark green regions have $e^+e^-$ fluxes that \emph{individually} overproduce H.E.S.S. data.
+Medium green regions represent pulsars that individually account for more than 50\% of the flux in a single H.E.S.S. energy bin.
+Light green regions indicate pulsars whose flux falls below H.E.S.S. data.
+In the one-zone model, $\sim 21$ known pulsars overproduce the H.E.S.S. data.
+The number reduces to 12 in the two-zone model with a $D_s = 100$ suppression, while in the case of $D_s$~=~250 only three sources exceed the H.E.S.S. flux.
+We note that this model sets a lower limit on the suppression of diffusion, as many pulsar wind nebulae and TeV halos show evidence for diffusion to be inhibited by a factor of 1000 or more~\cite{DiMauro:2019hwn, 2024ApJ...974..246A}.